 SHOOTER OF THE YEAR:

-A. Shooter of the Year awards and bonuses will be presented to the top three competitors in each class.
-Ten percent of entry fees collected at the six Pro/Ams will be distributed: 50% for 1st, 30% for 2nd and 20% for 3rd.
-Shooters are required to compete at the Classic to be eligible for any Shooter of the Year consideration.
+A. Shooter of the Year awards and bonuses will be presented to the top three competitors in designated classes and all shooters are required to compete at the Classic to be eligible for any Shooter of the Year consideration.
+Ten percent of entry fees collected at the five Pro/Am events will be distributed: 50% for 1st, 30% for 2nd and 20% for 3rd.

-C. Semi-Pro and Amateur Classes will be based on a shooter’s four (4) highest Pro/Am scores plus their Classic score.
+B. Pro, Semi-Pro & K50 will be based on their four (4) best Pro/Am scores plus the Classic.

-E. No “Shooter of the Year” will be awarded in Open C, or Bow Novice.
+D. No “Shooter of the Year” will be awarded in Open C or Bow Novice.

-F. Shooter of the Year awards and bonuses in classes that average less than ten (10) competitors per event for the season may be reduced or eliminated based on actual participation.
+E. Shooter of the Year awards and bonuses in classes that average less than ten (10) competitors per event for the season will only have one place recognized for Shooter of the Year and will be evaluated for continuance as a competition class.

 Pro Pressure Point ShootDown Procedures: